Are you an overwhelmed writer that needs rescuing? Stop drowning in your to-do list and start living a more joyful creative life!

 Say you’re a writer, so you decide to set a goal to have your novel become a bestseller.
-This seems like a worthwhile goal at first, until you spend a couple years working really hard and you still don’t reach that goal.
-It’s extremely difficult to hit the bestseller’s list, and it requires a lot more than just a really good book (though of course that’s important).
+This seems like a worthwhile goal at first, until you spend a couple of years working really hard and you still don’t reach that goal.
+It’s extremely difficult to hit the bestseller’s list, and it requires a lot more than just a really good book (though of course, that’s important).

 What’s destructive about this goal is that achieving it is out of your control.
 You can write an amazing book, and market like a master, but you just can’t guarantee how the book is going to be received on the market.

 For goals to be truly motivating and to work for you long term, they must be about something you can achieve completely on your own.
 I give you guidelines for how to set those more encouraging goals in the book.

 I have a desire to be fit and healthy.
 You talk in the book about how important it is for creative artists to stay well.
 Why is that?

 No matter if you’re a doctor, a writer, a busy mom, or some combination of these, your world turns because you make it turn.
 If you’re pulled out of commission because of an injury or an illness—or just because you aren’t operating at optimal levels—your ability to get things done is severely compromised.
 Sometimes, things even come to a complete halt.
 So much for finding time to do your creative work.